 1. Discipleship: It is great to attend church on Sunday.
 We attend to worship, pray, sing, and fellowship.
-However, it is important that we accept Jesus Christ as our Lord and savior and follow him, says Todd Shupe, a Baton Rouge resident.
+However, it is important that we accept Jesus Christ as our Lord and savior and follow him.
 Romans 10:9 tells us, “If you declare with your mouth, “Jesus is Lord,” and believe in your heart that God raised him from the dead, you will be saved.”
 A disciple has the love of God in his heart and a desire to fish for men.
 He generously shares his prayers, presence, gifts, service, and witness to build up the church.

 2. Leadership: All leaders of all organizations, Christian or secular, need to develop plans to replace themselves, transfer knowledge to the new person and then support the new leader.
 Jesus modeled this by teaching His disciples and preparing them for leadership, recounts Todd Shupe.
 He supported their works though the Holy Spirit.
 Also, St. Paul took Timothy and Titus under his wing and prepared them for leadership.